mitsuba-renderer/drjit/docs/unused/advanced.rst

     .. code-block:: cpp

         template <typename Value, size_t Size>
-        struct Spectrum<enoki::detail::MaskedArray<Value>, Size> : enoki::detail::MaskedArray<Spectrum<Value, Size>> {
+        struct Spectrum<drjit::detail::MaskedArray<Value>, Size> : drjit::detail::MaskedArray<Spectrum<Value, Size>> {
-            using Base = enoki::detail::MaskedArray<Spectrum<Value, Size>>;
+            using Base = drjit::detail::MaskedArray<Spectrum<Value, Size>>;
             using Base::Base;
             using Base::operator=;
             Spectrum(const Base &b) : Base(b) { }
         };

-    This partial overload has the purpose of propagating an internal Enoki masking data structure to the top level (so that ``Spectrum<MaskedArray>`` becomes ``MaskedArray<Spectrum>``).
+    This partial overload has the purpose of propagating an internal Dr.Jit masking data structure to the top level (so that ``Spectrum<MaskedArray>`` becomes ``MaskedArray<Spectrum>``).

 .. _platform-differences:

-Architectural differences handled by Enoki
+Architectural differences handled by Dr.Jit
 ------------------------------------------

-In addition to mapping vector operations on the available instruction sets, Enoki's abstractions hide a number of tedious platform-related details.
+In addition to mapping vector operations on the available instruction sets, Dr.Jit's abstractions hide a number of tedious platform-related details.
 This is a partial list:

 1. The representation of masks is highly platform-dependent.
 For instance, the